awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 1. For **Read/Write events**, choose **All**, choose **Save**, and then choose **Configure**\.

 CloudWatch Events enables you to choose from several different ways to send alerts when an alarm rule matches an incoming API call\.
 This tutorial demonstrates two methods: invoking a Lambda function that can log the API call and sending information to an Amazon SNS topic that sends an email or text message to the topic's subscribers\.
-In the next two steps, you create the components you need, the Lambda function, and the Amazon SNS topic\.
+In the next two steps, you create the components you need: the Lambda function, and the Amazon SNS topic\.

 ## Step 2: Configure a Lambda Function<a name="tutorial-cwe-step2"></a>